 - Maintenance choices – when you own the home YOU get to decide how to approach maintenance.
 Will you go for the cheap fix or do you want something a little better?
 Do you want to insulate the walls, windows, attic (whatever) better so your power bill will go down?
 Go ahead!

 - Another Consideration – over time home ownership actually gets LESS expensive in terms of appreciation.
 Over that same amount of time rents go up.
 In other words, when you own a home, your investment value is going up but your payment remains the same.
 When you are renting, your investment remains the same (zero) but your payments go up.
+This is a major consideration of the renting vs buying a house decision.

 - Flexibility – If you are here for a short term period and you know it, renting is probably a better option.
 If you are unsure of what area you want to live in, renting is probably a better option.
+When considering renting vs buying a house and are in either one of these positions, renting might be the choice.

 - Expenses – It is more costly to rent than to buy in our area.
 The rent payments are a good bit higher than a mortgage payment would be.
 Also, rent payments tend to go up and this makes long-term budgeting more difficult.
+In the great debate of renting vs buying a house, this often becomes the biggest part of the decision.

 - Bad credit – if you, like many people, have had some credit issues and are still trying to overcome them you may not have a choice but to rent.